-The site will support parking for disabled and drop off.
+The site will support ADA compliment parking for disabled and drop off.
 Street parking will be created by restriping 77th Avenue SE and SE 32nd Street.
 MICA is in close conversation with local businesses and others about shared after-hours parking.
-A shuttle could also be run from the Park and Ride lots on the north side of the Town Center.

-This project is on a fast track.
 We need your help as a supporter of the arts and the community of Mercer Island.
-MICA’s ambitious plan is to raise the majority of capital funding by early 2016, and have a construction timeline of approximately 18 months.

-MICA has received enthusiastic support or formal endorsement from over 20 Mercer Island organizations, including the Mercer Island Arts Council (in a unanimous vote), Mercer Island Preschool Association, Mercer Island Visual Arts League, Mercer Island Farmer’s Market, Island Books, Aljoya, Island House, KCLS, Musical Mind Studio, Island Choir Experience, the Children’s Dance Conservatory, the Russian Chamber Music Foundation, and Youth Theatre Northwest.
+MICA has received enthusiastic support or formal endorsement from over 20 Mercer Island organizations, including the Mercer Island Arts Council, Mercer Island Preschool Association, Musicworks Northwest, Mercer Island Visual Arts League, Mercer Island Farmers Market, Island Books, Aljoya, Island House, King County Library System, Musical Mind Studio, Island Choir Experience, Children’s Dance Conservatory, the Russian Chamber Music Foundation, and Youth Theatre Northwest.

-ACT Theatre, Seattle Shakespeare Company, Book-It Repertory Theatre, and Teatro ZinZanni have all expressed support for presenting performances at MICA.
+Several out-of-town arts organizations like ACT Theatre, Seattle Shakespeare Company, Book-It Repertory Theatre, and Teatro ZinZanni have all expressed support to present performances at MICA.

-Please consider a generous gift at this historic moment to help create the Mercer Island Center for the Arts.
+Please consider becoming a Friend of MICA at this historic moment to help create the Mercer Island Center for the Arts.